The ultimate infinity razor edge trim for elegant, slim line acoustic & conventional plaster ceiling edges

 - Does not crack ceilings along the back edge of the trim like other profiles

-- The only system designed to work with acoustic & non-acoustic products for a lasting finish
+- Designed to work with acoustic & non-acoustic products for a lasting finish

 - Shallower angle means it is invisible from further back than other systems

 - Multiple aligning slots for straight runs and perfect corners

 - Doesn’t restrict to use of a particular lighting system

 The Oscar Evo-Blade is a patented infinity edge profile.
 This is also sometimes known as a razor edge profile, plasterboard edge blade, plasterboard arrow trim or floating ceiling blade trim.
 These trims are designed to give bulky ceilings an elegant slim line effect and can also be used to create sharp recessed lighting channels.
 Gone are the days of having a thick vertical multi-layer ceiling edge.